How would your business productivity suffer if you got the flu?

-Flu vaccinations are a hallmark of nearly all worksite wellness programs, with top employers even bringing nurses to employee desks.
+Flu vaccines are a hallmark of nearly all worksite wellness programs, with top employers even delivering vaccinating nurses to employee desks.
 In the U.S., hospital and doctor's visits and medications from the flu cost $4.6 billion per year, and U.S. employees face an estimated $7 BILLION a year in sick days and lost productivity.
 NIOSH

 The single best way to protect against the flu is to get vaccinated each year.
 CDC

 The CDC estimates during the '16–'17 season, flu vaccine prevented 5.3 million illnesses, 2.6 million medical visits, and 85,000 hospitalizations associated with influenza.

 Who should get a flu shot?

 You, probably!
 The CDC recommends everyone over 6 months old gets a flu vaccine by the end of October of each year, or as soon as possible after that.
 U.S. flu activity typically peaks between December and February.
 The body takes 2 weeks after vaccination to make enough antibodies to prevent illness.